qusers/Q/experiments/analytical-charge-validation/README.md

 uncertainty/failure criteria.
 A fresh Qprep probe generator and bounded existing-MD timing tool are implemented.
-The [local timing evidence](LOCAL_TIMING.md) estimates about 5.4 aggregate serial hours for that pilot before contingency or timestep checks; it is not an HPC allocation or convergence result.
+The [local timing evidence](LOCAL_TIMING.md) estimates about 5.4 aggregate serial hours for that pilot before contingency or timestep checks; it predates the native trajectory observer and is not a current-build HPC allocation or convergence result.
 Shared position-restraint support and a [completed-window check](RESTRAINT_AND_COMPLETION.md) now exist.
 An [isolated build and one-window chain runner](BUILD_AND_CHAIN.md) now records source/build/launch evidence and validates realized restart dependencies.